wrocket/Tulip-Chess/README.md

 Requirements
 ------------
 The application is intended to be built on any UNIX-ish system using a GCC-like C compiler.
+Currently the default makefile uses Clang 3.7.

 SQLite is used as a storage engine.
 A version of SQLite 3.10 or greater will need to be provided.